TeemuKoivisto/react-seo-meta-tags/README.md

 # [react-seo-meta-tags](https://teemukoivisto.github.io/react-seo-meta-tags/) [![npm version](https://badge.fury.io/js/react-seo-meta-tags.svg)](https://badge.fury.io/js/react-seo-meta-tags)

-SEO metatags for React apps, best used with Gatsby + react-helmet.
+SEO metatags for React apps, originally designed for a Gatsby blog site with react-helmet.

-Motive for this was the infuriating complexity of SEO coupled with the fact there wasn't really any good SEO packages out there for React.
+The motive behind it was the infuriating complexity of SEO coupled with the fact there wasn't any simple and understandable SEO packages out there for React.

 <u>[Example Gatsby site](https://teemukoivisto.github.io/react-seo-meta-tags/)</u>

 # How to install

 Requires `react`, `react-dom` >=16.
-Probably you want to use `react-helmet` also.
+You might also want to use `react-helmet`.
 ```
 npm i react-seo-meta-tags
 ```